Below I list recent working papers in themes

 Theme 2: Strategic Firms and Risk Factors

 My second reach theme investigates the firm (supply) side of the market, with a particular focus on how strategic firms and heterogeneous characteristics may affect market efficiency and asset prices.
 Strategic business groups, for instance, can alter firm risk via within-group asset allocations (JFE 2021), as I had previous shown in a series of cases developed for the revolution of corporate treasury.
 This theme dates back to my Ph.D. thesis exploring “anomalies” associated with strategic firm decisions that can generate non-normally distributed cash flows.

 “An Anatomy of Characteristics in Dynamic Trading,” with Matthew Spiegel and Tao Huang, working paper, 2021.
 SSRN version

-We propose testing the joint and marginal power of characteristics in predicting returns via their contribution to a dynamic trading algorithm (e.g., Kyle 1985).
-Applying optimal trading portfolios to a sample of 147 characteristics over 1980-2019 confirms that characteristics can jointly deliver significant out-of-sample returns (23% annually).
-However, most characteristics (88%) fail to supply independent information to dynamic trading — removing these subsumed characteristics can further enhance the optimal portfolio returns to 33.7%.
-Our analysis further reveals a leading role played by Fama-French-Carhart factors as informative characteristics.
+We propose testing the joint and marginal power of characteristics in predicting stock returns via their contribution to optimal dynamic trading (e.g., Kyle 1985).
+Applying dynamic trading to a sample of 147 characteristics confirms their joint power in delivering significant out-of-sample returns (23% annually).
+However, most characteristics (88%) fail to supply independent information—removing them can further enhance returns to 33.7%.
+Our analysis also reveals a leading role of Fama-French-Carhart factors as informative characteristics.
+2021 CICF.

 “Measuring Mispricing in the Global Market: An ADR-benchmarking Perspective,” with Massimo Massa, Diyi Wang, and Yang (Gloria) Yu, working paper updating in 2021.
 (SSRN version coming soon)